Solid organ transplantation in HIV-infected individuals

 John G Bartlett, MD

 - Johns Hopkins University School of Medicine

 Liver, kidney, and heart transplantation are the current treatments of choice for advanced organ failure.
 However, human immunodeficiency virus (HIV) infection was traditionally considered an absolute contraindication for transplantation .
 One of the principal concerns was that immunosuppression would accelerate HIV/acquired immune deficiency syndrome (AIDS), resulting in increased mortality and a "waste" of organs.
 (See "Evaluation of the potential renal transplant recipient".)

-Since highly active antiretroviral therapy (HAART) became widely available in 1996 , the prognosis of HIV infection has dramatically improved.
-There have been significant decreases in morbidity and mortality, and, for many individuals with well-controlled viral replication, HIV/AIDS is now a chronic, manageable disease .
-(See "Selecting antiretroviral regimens for the treatment naive HIV-infected patient".)
+Since potent antiretroviral therapy (ART) became widely available in 1996 , the prognosis of HIV infection has dramatically improved.
+There have been significant decreases in morbidity and mortality, and, for many individuals with well-controlled viral replication, HIV/AIDS is now a chronic, manageable disease [3,4].
+(See "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient".)

 Such improvements in the long-term prognosis of those with HIV infection have prompted many transplant programs to reevaluate their policies regarding the exclusion of patients with HIV infection.
 A review of the issues surrounding solid organ transplantation in HIV-infected patients is presented here.

 Prior to the availability of a reliable diagnostic test for HIV infection, some individuals unknowingly infected with HIV underwent solid organ transplantation [9-13].
 Others acquired HIV infection by receiving an organ from a HIV-positive individual [14-20].

 - Spital A. Should all human immunodeficiency virus-infected patients with end-stage renal disease be excluded from transplantation?
 The views of U.S. transplant centers.
 Transplantation 1998; 65:1187.